NomicFoundation/hardhat/docs/guides/create-plugin.md

 ### What exactly are plugins in Buidler?

 Plugins in Buidler are essentially reusable bits of configuration, which are defined programmatically using a DSL.
-When developing a plugin the main tools available to integrate new functionality are extending the [Buidler Runtime Environment], extending the Buidler config, defining new tasks and overriding existing ones, which are all configuration actions achieved through code.
+When developing a plugin the main tools available to integrate new functionality are extending the [Buidler Runtime Environment], extending the Hardhat config, defining new tasks and overriding existing ones, which are all configuration actions achieved through code.

 Some examples of things you could achieve by creating a plugin are running a linter when the `check` task runs, using different compiler versions for different files or generating an UML diagram for your contracts.